emmanuel-hartman/SphericalRieszSearch/README.md

 * Matplotlib 3.5.1
 * Pytorch 1.10.2

+An option has been included to leverage Pykeops for high N.

+* PyKeops 1.5

-An option has been included to leverage Pykeops for high N. This has many additional requirements, but can be turned off by setting use_keops to false in Riesz.py
+This option has additional requirements, but can be turned off by setting use_keops to false in Riesz.py

-*Pykeops PyKeops 1.5

 Licence
 -------